 The EPA is the drinking water quality regulator for public water supplies and ensures that drinking water supplied by Irish Water meets the standards of the Drinking Water Regulations.
 The EPA can take enforcement action, including carrying out drinking water audits, issuing legally binding directions to Irish Water, and taking a prosecution against Irish Water if a direction is not complied with.

-The interactive map below shows the locations of the 48 water supplies on the Remedial Action List in April 2021.
+The interactive map below shows the locations of the water supplies on the latest Remedial Action List.

 Click on a red dot to find out more information about these supplies, including the reason the supply is on the list, the proposed action programme and the expected completion date for the remedial works.